edinburghhacklab/hacklab-policies/Membership.md

 # Edinburgh Hacklab Membership Policy

+## Pre-application
+ * Members should only offer people an application form (unless they ask for one) if they intend to sponsor that application
+ * Members should emphasise to prospective members the need to get to know enough people at open nights so that they will have at least two sponsors

 ## Application
  * New members must fill out an application form and give it to the membership secretary (via the mail tray)
  * The blurb from the form will be submitted to the members mailing list, asking for sponsors
  * Two sponsors are required to approve the applicant
  * New members will be announced on the members mailing list after their membership term is started
    * The announcement will include links to the new member guide and other areas of interest/current information

+## Timescales
+ * Unapproved application forms with no activity will be discarded after 3 months
+ * Approved members will have 6 months to make their initial payment or their application will be discarded

 ## Joining fee
  * There is currently no joining fee